Skip to main content

 The Venue and What It Offers

 Arre occupies what is said to be the oldest civic building in Castelló de la Plana, a stone-arched property on Carrer Antonio Maura with structural details that date to the medieval period.
-The large arches and a 14th-century decorative oven are the room's defining features — this is not a renovated space trying to look historic, it is the real thing.
+The large arches and a 14th-century decorative oven are the room's defining features; this is not a renovated space trying to look historic, it is the real thing.
 For a food-focused traveller, that physical context adds genuine weight to the experience rather than serving as mere decoration.

 Chef-owner Pedro Salas has built a menu structure that gives different diner types a clear entry point.
 The Senda menu is the most traditional: choose between arroz al horno (oven-baked rice, a dish rooted in Valencia's culinary identity) and a Torrà grilled option, where the final cooking happens on a grill brought to your table.
 The Vía Verde menu is vegetarian.
 The Ramal menu pushes into fine-dining territory.
 The Vía Augusta menu takes the broadest approach, working across both coastal and mountain produce of the region.
 Each menu is a distinct commitment, so it's worth deciding your appetite level before you arrive rather than trying to choose on the night.

-The flavour identity here is rooted in the Valencia region: rice, grilled meats, local produce, and a modern hand applying contemporary technique to dishes that have deep local roots.
-The arroz al horno in particular carries the signature of the region , rice absorbing stock and fat in the oven until it develops a crust, a preparation that you will find throughout the Valencia community but rarely executed with this level of care at this price point.
+The flavour identity here is rooted in the Valencia region: rice, grilled meats, local produce, a modern hand applying contemporary technique to dishes that have deep local roots.
+The arroz al horno in particular carries the signature of the region, rice absorbing stock and fat in the oven until it develops a crust, a preparation that you will find throughout the Valencia community but rarely executed with this level of care at this price point.
 The table-side grill element of the Torrà adds a sensory dimension to the meal that goes beyond the food itself.

 At the end of the meal, guests typically receive a book of local legends as a parting gift.
 It is the kind of detail that signals a kitchen thinking about the full arc of a guest's experience rather than simply plating food and moving the table.